jaclarkey/BTCodeChallenge/README.txt

 From Terminal (Linux) g++ -o CodeChallenge src/Main.cpp src/Hierarchy.cpp

+Add the data files into the directory BTCodeChallenge/files/

 Assumptions:
 — The data file contains the data in the correct columns.
+— The data file is located in the directory /files.

 How it works: